1932 Brown Bears football team

 The 1932 Brown Bears football team was an American football team that represented Brown University as an independent during the 1932 college football season.
-Led by seventh-year head coach Tuss McLaughry, the Bears compiled a record of 7–1.
-The team's only loss was to Colgate, who finished the season undefeated.
+In their seventh year under head coach Tuss McLaughry, the Bears compiled a 7–1 and outscored opponents by a total of 81 to 42.
+They won the first seven games of the season, including victories over Yale, Harvard, and Columbia.
+In the final game of the season, the Bears lost to undefeated Colgate, which was recognized by Parke H. Davis as a 1932 co-national champion.